SmidgeonE/Stovepipe/thunderstore package/README.md

 # Changelog

+3.2.4 - Fixed so that when a stovepipe occurs, only stovepipe probabilities decrease when using probability creep, instead of both stovepipe and double feed probabilities.

 3.2.3 - Fixed bug with double feeds sometimes not happening after 1st one.

 3.2.2 - New icon.
 Many thanks to Østrem for the great design!